 Will My Electric Bill Change Depending on the Season?

-Your solar panels can only produce electricity when there’s daylight, and in the fall and winter seasons, the days get shorter, meaning there’s less time for your panels to produce electricity.
+Your solar panels can only produce electricity when there’s daylight, making summer the most productive season of the year.
+In the fall and winter seasons when the days get shorter, there’s less time for your panels to produce electricity.
 Because it gets darker early, New England homeowners also tend to use more electricity during the shorter days of the year.